Chero chieftaincy: Origin

 The Cheros emerged in the region after the fall of the Pala Empire when various small principalities began to appear in parts of Western and Southern Bihar in the 12th century.
 Some sources went as far as describing them as the "masters of the Gangetic plains" during this time.
 However their conflict with the Ujjainiyas led to them being expelled from many places until they formed their base in Palamu.
 The Cheros of Palamu claimed descent from Raja Salabahim of Chainpur.

-The first Chero to establish power in Palamu was Bhagwant Rai who had originally worked under a chieftain called Man Singh of the Raksel dynasty but later killed him and stole his kingdom in 1572.
+The first Chero to establish power in Palamu was Bhagwant Rai who had originally worked under a chieftain called Man Singh of the Raksel dynasty.
+In 1572, with the assistance of allied Rajput chiefs including the Thakurais of Ranka, Bhagwant Rai drove out the Raksels into Surguja and killed Man Singh thereby establishing his power in Palamu.

 Conflict with Afghans

-The 16th century historian, Abbas Sarwani, writes that due to the power amassed by Maharata Chero, Sher Shah Suri of the Sur Empire sent his commander, Khawas Khan, to subdue them.
-However before he could, the Battle of Chausa began and the attack on the Cheros had to be delayed.
+The 16th-century historian, Abbas Sarwani, writes that due to the power amassed by Maharata Chero, Sher Shah Suri of the Sur Empire sent his commander, Khawas Khan, to subdue them.
+However, before he could, the Battle of Chausa began and the attack on the Cheros had to be delayed.

 Ahmad Yadgar relates another incident where Sher Shah Suri wanted to take possession of a white elephant from Maharata.
 On his refusal, Sher Shah dispatched Khawas Khan with 4000 horsemen against the Raja.
 The Chero chief was besieged and compelled to surrender the elephant and Khawas Khan captured a huge booty.